OVERVIEW

 If you pay someone to provide care for your disabled spouse, such as a nurse or aide, you might be eligible for the tax credit for Child and Dependent Care Credit.
 This is the same credit that working parents claim when they pay for child care.
 Though you cannot actually claim your spouse as a dependent on your tax return, you can treat them like one to claim this credit if your situation meets the following conditions:

-- Your spouse is physically or mentally incapable of caring for themself
+- your spouse is physically or mentally incapable of caring for themself

-- Your spouse lived with you for at least half of the year
+- your spouse lived with you for at least half of the year

-- You paid someone to care for your spouse so that you could work, look for work, were a full-time student, or are unable to care for yourself
+- you paid someone to care for your spouse so that you could work, look for work, were a full-time student, or are unable to care for yourself

-- You had earned income from an employer or self-employment
+- you had earned income from an employer or self-employment

-The amount of your tax credit depends on several factors, including your total earned income, how much you paid for care, and whether you are also paying for child care or care for another dependent.
+The amount of your tax credit depends on several factors, including your total earned income, how much you paid for care, and whether you are also paying for childcare or care for another dependent.
 However, unlike many other tax breaks, this one doesn't have an upper income limit however, those with higher-income may get a smaller credit than those who earn a lower-income with the same expenses, but they still get something.

 Disability tax credit